-ATTENTION: The Director of Research, Roberto Rentería, will be holding office hours at the Tempe Graduate Student Center from 12:30-2:30PM on Tuesdays (beginning August 28th) during the Fall 2017 semesters to answer applicant questions about all GPSA research grant programs.
-You will be able visit him if you have questions about your application or would like feedback/advice before submission.
+ATTENTION: The Director of Research, Roberto Rentería, will be holding office hours at the Tempe Graduate Student Center from 2:30-4:30PM on Mondays (beginning Jan 5th) during the Spring 2018 semesters to answer applicant questions about all GPSA research grant programs.
+You will be able visit him if you have questions about the application requirements or application process.

 The Sun Devil Athletics Operations Board and GPSA are pleased to announce the continuation of the 2018 Athletics Research Grant Program.
 The program’s goals are: